 The other types of graduate programs are those that have no prerequisites.
 These are programs like law school, business school, etc., where you only need to take a standardized test in order to apply.
 I went to law school because I was an economics and history major and didn’t have the prerequisites to apply to medical school.
 A lot of other lawyers – while they might not admit it – probably ended up in law school for the same reason.

-If you’re graduating into the recession and now are thinking about applying to law school or business school, I really need to urge you to think about why you’re doing it.
-You’ll have to dig deep here to understand what you’re doing.
+If you’re graduating into the recession and now are thinking about applying to law school or business school, really think about why you’re doing it.
+You’ll have to dig deep here to understand what you’re doing because you might trick yourself if you aren’t being as introspective as you can be.

 Think Carefully About Grad School

 There are positives too though.
-You’ll come out scrappier and more resilient than your peers that had it easier.
+You’ll come out scrappier and more resilient than your peers that graduated in better times.
 You’ll more easily avoid lifestyle inflation.
 And remember, big things tend to happen after bad things happen – that’s a fact of history.

 I’m a big proponent of school and I think it’s valuable – if I had infinite money, I’d seriously be a student forever.
-But you need to be careful about the decision you make here.
-It’s not a small matter.
+But you need to be careful about the decision you make here because it’s not a small matter.
 Riding out a recession in school is likely not going to solve all of your problems.
 If you’re on the fence, my advice would be to sit it out and wait.